Walk (Pantera song): Reception and accolades

 The song is considered to be one of the band's best tracks and is also one of the band's most well known songs to both Pantera fans and casual listeners.
-The song is the most viewed Pantera song on YouTube, with over 215 million views as of 2022.
+The song is the most viewed Pantera song on YouTube, with over 284 million views as of 2024.
+In March 2023, Rolling Stone ranked "Walk" at number 29 on their "100 Greatest Heavy Metal Songs of All Time" list.
 The song ranked number 16 on VH1's 40 Greatest Metal Songs.
 Guitar World magazine voted the song's solo the 57th greatest of all time.
 The song peaked at number 35 on the UK Singles Chart, becoming the band's first UK top 40 hit.